Terence Smith (soccer): Professional

 On January 19, 2018, Smith signed with the United Soccer League club Tulsa Roughnecks.
 He made his professional debut on October 10, 2018, starting in a 1–0 loss to Saint Louis FC.

 In 2020, Smith was signed by Michigan Stars FC ahead of their first professional season in the National Independent Soccer Association.

+Smith joined Stallion Laguna of the Philippines Football League in 2024.

 International career

-Smith earned his first call up for Barbados national football team for their 2019–20 CONCACAF Nations League qualifying round game on November 18 (2018) vs U.S. Virgin Islands Soccer Federation which they won 3–0.
-He was then called up a year later for the concacaf nations league qualifiers in October 2019, the team won 1–0 in Barbados.
+Smith earned his first call up for Barbados national team for their 2019–20 CONCACAF Nations League qualifying round game on November 18 (2018) vs U.S. Virgin Islands Soccer Federation which they won 3–0.
+He was then called up a year later for the CONCACAF Nations League qualifiers in October 2019, the team won 1–0 in Barbados.